ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ISatelliteGraphics3DModel.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.orbit_marker`
+              - Define the display of the marker to represent the selected vehicle while traveling along its actual orbit, separate from that of its ground track.
+The orbit is the actual path that a vehicle follows.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.ground_marker`
+              - Define the display of the marker to represent the vehicle's position along its ground track, separate from that of its orbit.
+The ground track of a vehicle is the portion of the central body's surface that it covers while traveling along its track.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.solar_panels_point_at_sun`
+              - The model's solar panels are defaulted to point toward the sun.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.is_point_visible`
+              - Whether the point that is shown at certain viewing distances to represent an object, is visible.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.point_size`
+              - A size of the point (in pixels).
+Dimensionless.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.gltf_reflection_map_type`
+              - Gets or sets the glTF reflection map type property.
+A member of the AgEModelGltfReflectionMapType enumeration.
             * - :py:attr:`~ansys.stk.core.stkobjects.ISatelliteGraphics3DModel.gltf_image_based`
+              - Gets glTF Image Based properties.

 Import detail